manasvigupta/manasvigupta.github.io/_posts/2018-03-31-getting-started-on-contributing-to-apache-kafka-part1.md

 ---
 layout: post
-title: "Getting started on contributing to Apache Kafka (Part 1): Setup tools and source code"
+title: "Getting started with contributing to Apache Kafka (Part 1): Build and run Kafka from source code"
 description: "In this blog post we will setup tools necessary to run Apache Kafka from source code"
 modified: 2018-03-31 20:41:33 +0530
-permalink: /getting-started-on-contributing-to-apache-kafka-part1-setup-tools-and-source-code/
+permalink: /getting-started-with-contributing-to-apache-kafka-part1-build-and-run-kafka-from-source-code/
 #category: []
 tags: [apache-kafka]
 image: